Model Platform

 output_features=[User.churn_risk],

-)When registering from a Python object, input_schema and output_schema are automatically inferred from the model.
+)For the frameworks listed above, input_schema and output_schema are inferred from the model.
+Inferred schemas are positional

 To register a model from local files, provide the path to the model files using model_paths.
 When registering from files,